 "Change the way you look at things, and the things you look at change."

-Counselling and psychotherapy for individuals in a safe, comfortable and private setting
+Counselling and psychotherapy for adult individuals, in a safe comfortable and private setting

-I am a qualified, registered, and passionate Psychotherapist integrating Humanistic approaches.
-I offer short and long-term counselling to adult individuals from my therapy room based in Kingston, South-West London, or online via Zoom.
+I am a registered, accredited, and passionate psychotherapist integrating humanistic and psychoanalytic approaches.
+I offer short term counselling, and long-term psychotherapy, to adult individuals from my therapy room based in Kingston upon Thames, South-West London, or online via Zoom.

 Throughout our lives we are in relationships with others.
 Starting with our primary caregivers, peers in our formative years, and later as adults.
 I believe these relationships set the template for our patterns of relating to others, and ourselves.